girving/pentago/README.md

 ### Data

+**Update**: For some reason CDN bandwidth costs went above my open source limit, so I've temporarily disabled access to the data.
+This is probably due to a bug in the server, and I'll hopefully open it back up once I find time to diagnose the bug.
+If you want the data in the mean time, please email me.

 The computed data set of perfect pentago results up to slice 18 can be downloaded directly from Rackspace.
 If you do download it and play around, I'd love to get an email, but you should feel no obligation to do so.
 Also available are sparse sample files and win/losss/tie counts for all slices,